The RSPCA is an independent, non-government community-based charity providing animal care and protection services.

 The RSPCA runs 40 shelters and employs around 1,000 staff.
 It costs more than $80 million each year to deliver all of our services which help improve the lives of Australian animals.
 Most of this money comes from public donations and fundraising initiatives, as well as business partnerships, grants and RSPCA patrons.

 Mission, Vision and Objectives

 The RSPCA’s mission is to prevent cruelty to animals by actively promoting their care and protection.
 To achieve this, the RSPCA works to enforce animal cruelty laws and prompt new legislation where required.
 The RSPCA also operates animal care and adoption facilities, and seeks to raise community awareness regarding the humane treatment of animals.
 In addition, the RSPCA works with government and industry to establish standards for animal care.

-RSPCA Australia believes that man must treat animals humanely.
-Where man makes use of animals or interferes with their habitat, he should bestow a level of care befitting man's own dignity as a rational, intelligent, compassionate being, and a level of care merited by the nature of the animal as a sentient creature capable of responding to man's care and attention.
+RSPCA Australia believes that animals must be treated humanely.
+Where humans make use of animals or interfere with their habitat, they should bestow a level of care befitting human dignity as rational, intelligent, compassionate beings, and a level of care merited by the nature of the animal as a sentient creature capable of responding to human care and attention.
 Such care should be marked by sympathy, consideration, compassion and tenderness towards animals.

 How We Govern Ourselves